Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 NameSpace overwrites the old one.
 But if the flag is set, the two are merged together into a single MultiSub.
 So here's yet another question for you:

-    .local pmc my_namespace     # a NameSpace PMC
-    ...
+    # What happens here?
     my_namespace["foo"] = $P0

 In this short example, assuming we don't know where `my_namespace` comes from or what it previously contains, what happens?
-Well,
+Luckily we have some easy rules to follow to figure this out:

-1. If `$P0` is any type of PMC *except* a Sub, it's stored as a global, overwriting any existing global by the name `"foo"`.
+1. If `$P0` is any type of PMC *except* a Sub, a MultiSub, or a NameSpace, it's stored as a global overwriting any existing global by the name `"foo"`.
 2. If `$P0` is a user-defined subclass of Sub, it's treated differently in ways I don't seem to understand.
+The code is there, but when I try to trace it, I weep.
 3. If `$P0` is a Sub with the `:method` flag, it will be stored in a separate, secret hash of methods, to be added to the Class of the same name when the class is created. *UNLESS* the type in question is a built-in type with a